£500k Compensation For A Cancer Misdiagnosis | Case Study

-In order to make cancer delayed diagnosis compensation claim in the UK, you need to be able to demonstrate that having this delay in diagnosis or misdiagnosis which prevented the start of treatment, lead to a significant deterioration in your condition and long-term prognosis.
+In order to make a cancer delayed diagnosis compensation claim in the UK, you need to be able to demonstrate that having this delay in diagnosis or misdiagnosis which prevented the start of treatment lead to a significant deterioration in your condition and long-term prognosis.
 You need to show that this was caused by a medical professional.
-You could also make a claim for compensation if you have been diagnosed with cancer which you did not have.
+You could also make a claim for compensation if you have been diagnosed with cancer that you did not have.

-How much your cancer misdiagnosis settlement will be will depend on by how much your condition has deteriorated and by how much this has caused your condition to deteriorate.
+How much your cancer misdiagnosis settlement will be will depend on how much your condition has deteriorated and by how much this has caused your condition to deteriorate.
 You will need to show it has adversely affected your long-term prognosis, recovery and the other impacts it can have on your life.
-Medical practitioners have few defences against undiagnosed or misdiagnosed cancer claims.
-However, the process of making a claim for compensation for a delayed cancer diagnosis can be lengthy and complicated.
+The process of making a claim for compensation for a delayed cancer diagnosis can be lengthy and complicated.
 As such, it is a good idea to start your case as soon as possible.

 In this case, the claimant alleged that the failure to diagnose the woman with throat cancer, her consultant caused her to require a complete laryngectomy, removing her voice box.
 This removed her ability to speak and hampered her breathing.
 Solicitors alleged that an accurate diagnosis after being referred by her GP to see a consultant would have caught cancer at an earlier stage.
 The medical negligence late diagnosis should have been picked up by the MRI scan, and diagnosed by the consultant.

 In this case, it was alleged that the four-month gap between misdiagnosis and getting treatment meant that chemoradiotherapy was no longer a treatment option (having previously had a 60% chance of success).
 This left life-changing surgery as the only option.